NEWS AND EVENTS

 often don't take full advantage of them, so they miss stories that their readers need and want.
 These

-workshops will be designed to help reporters and editors at all levels improve their skills at using state and
+workshops are designed to help reporters and editors at all levels improve their skills at using state and

 federal freedom of information laws.